ROCm/HIP/docs/how-to/hip_porting_guide.rst

 single CPU thread to send commands to different GPUs.
 HIP and recent versions of the CUDA Runtime provide other mechanisms to accomplish this, such as using streams or ``cudaSetDevice``.

-(This should be validateda - This might no longer be true?)
-Historically, contexts also defined a unique address space for the GPU.
-This might no longer be the case in unified memory platforms, because the CPU and all the devices in the same process share a single unified address space.

 On the other hand, the CUDA runtime API unifies the Context API with the Device API.
 This simplifies the APIs and has little loss of functionality because each context can contain a single device, and the benefits of multiple contexts have been replaced with other interfaces.